 To meet track performance requirements and keep the shape of the particles unchanged as much as possible, the materials forming the ballast layer must come from hard rock, exhibiting high fragmentation and wear resistance, so that the particles can withstand aggression from construction and maintenance processes and the high contact forces induced by vehicle circulation.
 In addition to the mechanical strength, ballast particles are required to be irregularly shaped to form suitable arrangements of the granular medium, with imbrication, preventing rolling or significant translational movements which result in reduced compactness, geometric variation and layer destabilization.
 Thus, the ballast particles should be cubic, i.e. polyhedral isometric shaped, have rough faces and sharp edges.
 The cubic shape also contributes to the reduction of the breaking and crushing of the particles - by reducing breaking under heavy mechanical maintenance and by reducing contact forces between particles (by increasing contact points) resulting from the passage of rail traffic.
-The adequate shape is defined by the imposition of maximum values for geometric parameters such as flakiness index, shape index and particle length (REFER, 2015).
+The adequate shape is defined by the imposition of maximum values for geometric parameters such as flakiness index, shape index and particle length [24].

-In this context the study of the influence of the shape of the particles and their geometric parameters on the behaviour of the ballast layer and the granulometric evolution of the ballast layer has been one of the key research lines of the railroad life-cycle analysis (Tutumluer et al., 2006; Descantes et al., 2007; Le Pen et al., 2013; Moaveni et al., 2014; Nålsund, 2014).
+In this context the study of the influence of the shape of the particles and their geometric parameters on the behaviour of the ballast layer and the granulometric evolution of the ballast layer has been one of the key research lines of the railroad life-cycle analysis [30,4,15,16,18].
 Moreover, the recent development of discrete element railroad numerical models has highlighted the importance of knowing the shape of the particles.
-Under these models, the effects of traffic and mechanical maintenance actions on particle shape evolution, layer stability and track dynamic behaviour can be analysed (Huang & Chrismer, 2013; Saussine et al., 2013; Tutumluer et al., 2013; Chen & McDowell, 2014).
+Under these models, the effects of traffic and mechanical maintenance actions on particle shape evolution, layer stability and track dynamic behaviour can be analysed [9,26,31,34,3].

-The establishment of an efficient method to evaluate the shape of the particles of the ballast layer has, over time, been a desire of the technical-scientific community, and the technological evolution has provided the development of several techniques that have been more or less suitable for this purpose (Fortunato, 2016).
+The establishment of an efficient method to evaluate the shape of the particles of the ballast layer has, over time, been a desire of the technical-scientific community, and the technological evolution has provided the development of several techniques that have been more or less suitable for this purpose [6].

 This work aims to establish a method that allows the digitization of the form of particles and the determination of their geometric parameters.
 Previous works have established several techniques to the characterisation of particles in several scales and in laboratory and field environment.
-Guo et al. (2019) presents a recent review of image analysis methods for characterization not only of individual particles but also of ballast particles collective behaviour.
-Laser scanning of ballast, which can be traced to at least Tolppanen (2001), is becoming the de facto method for ballast particle scanning.
-Works such as (Anochie-Boateng et al., 2013; Mvelase et al., 2017) or, more recently, Guo (2018) who proposes new parameters for ballast degradation based solely on analysis of 3D digital particle models, have employed laser scanning to investigate particles from different rocks, before and after testing, with coarser and finer meshes.
-Paixão et al. (2018) proposes a low-cost photogrammetry method that compares, in many aspects, favourably with laser scanning.
-At a smaller scale, Barbieri and Silva (2015) aims to establish lower cost photogrammetry with electron microscope of very small rock particles and compares it with well-established tomography and x-ray tomography (Quintanilla et al., 2019).
-Other authors (Koohmishi & Palassi, 2017) have employed 2D imaging to study shape evolution of railway ballast particles and deliver convincing results.
+Guo et al. [8] presents a recent review of image analysis methods for characterization not only of individual particles but also of ballast particles collective behaviour.
+Laser scanning of ballast, which can be traced to at least Tolppanen [29], is becoming the de facto method for ballast particle scanning.
+Works such as [1,17] or, more recently, Guo [7] who proposes new parameters for ballast degradation based solely on analysis of 3D digital particle models, have employed laser scanning to investigate particles from different rocks, before and after testing, with coarser and finer meshes.
+Paixão et al. [21] proposes a low-cost photogrammetry method that compares, in many aspects, favourably with laser scanning.
+At a smaller scale, Barbieri and Silva [2] aims to establish lower cost photogrammetry with electron microscope of very small rock particles and compares it with well-established tomography and x-ray tomography [22].
+Other authors [14] have employed 2D imaging to study shape evolution of railway ballast particles and propose new indices, structured light technologies [28] are also viable and deliver convincing results.

-Finally, Resende et al. (2015), who employed needle contact scanning to digitize small (10 to 20 cm) rock joint surface roughness, are one of few recent applications of contact scanning to geomaterials, not considering analogic and digital 2D profilometers, which have been employed for decades in laboratory and field roughness characterization.
+Finally, Resende et al. [25], who employed needle contact scanning to digitize small (10-20 cm) rock joint surface roughness, are one of few recent applications of contact scanning to geomaterials, not considering analogic and digital 2D profilometers, which have been employed for decades in laboratory and field roughness characterization.